copperwall/iFixit_Project/README.md

 # iFixit Project

-This repo is for a project for [iFixit](http://ifixit.com).
-Everything in here right now is a prototype to help me better understand some of the tools I'll be using.
+This project is for [iFixit](http://ifixit.com).
+It is a web app that presents users with a list of all iFixit devices, and allows them to put them in their "gear bag".
+All devices in their gear bag are saved in the browser's local storage.

 ## Tools

-As of now, this project should make use of:
+This project will make use of:

 *  The iFixit API
-*  jQuery/jQueryUI (For drag and drop capabilities)
+*  Mootools (For drag and drop capabilities)
-*  HTML5 IndexedDB (For local storage)
+*  HTML5 Web SQL (For local storage)

-**NOTICE:** Everything here is subject to change until I get a more in-depth specification.
-Changes in spec, tool use, and requirements will be reflected here.
+## Organization

+The project is divided into three main areas.

+*  API - Using the iFixit API to gather device images to place in the web app.
+*  Storage - HTML Web SQL through Mootools.
+This will allow local storage of saved devices.
+*  UI - Drag and drop capability.
+This will be done through Mootools.

-## Current Functionality
+## Current Functionality **NOTICE:** Need to reimplement in Mootools

 *  Drag and Drop
    *  Blocks that are dragged in the droppable area are then snapped into order and appended to that div.